geudde/attic-chest/pages/04.season-3/12.meeting-33/12.vox/docs.md

 And if with his rival he happened to meet,
 He should have an embrace, much too strict, to be sweet,
 They smiled, and next Draco[^1] began (who of yore
-Was Minerva’s own Watchman and slept at her door
+Was Minerva’s own watchman and slept at her door
-But since that sage Goddess from Athens was chased
+But since that sage goddess from Athens was chased
 In the skies, to reward his attention was placed,
-Where now through the Aether his volumes are rolled
+Where now through the aether his volumes are rolled
-And the Pole of the Ecliptic involved in his fold.)
+And the pole of the ecliptic involved in his fold.)

-“Since my blue-eyed Protectress left Attica’s plain
+“Since my blue-eyed protectress left Attica’s plain
 To assume in the skies her erratic domain
 On Earth she ala! has disdained to abide
-And by Cunning and Craft has her place been supplied,
+And by cunning and craft has her place been supplied,
-Who to Alchemists, Lawyers, Projectors gave birth,
+Who to alchemists, lawyers, projectors gave birth,
-And the whole tribe of Flatterers, infesting the Earth
+And the whole tribe of flatterers, infesting the Earth
 Whose project and schemes, in foundation unsound
 Have sooner, or later, all dropt to the ground.”

 “Till moved by the prayers of the best of the race
-To Mortals at length, she discovered her face [^2]
+To mortals at length, she discovered her face [^2]
 And finding with sorrow upon her return,
-Greece no longer was fit for Goddess’ sojourn,
+Greece no longer was fit for goddess’ sojourn,
 The relics of all she had formerly loved,
-To other Dominions with care she removed,
+To other dominions with care she removed,
 Among them the Chest, which has caused this debate,
 And whose story you know, so I need not relate,
 Save that when fair Minerva had settled her plan
 And the Attic amusements at first were began,
-She appointed her Brother to reign on their night
+She appointed her brother to reign on their night
 Which I therefore esteem his unchangeable right.
 Next Cepheus whose rule Ethiopia obeyes
 Declared from what his predecessors had said
-That if any change should be made in the Night
+That if any change should be made in the night
 To Jupiter only could Mars yield his right:
 For Mars also voted Cassiope fair
 Who dared with the Nereids her charms to compare,
 And who now sits forever enthroned in her chair,
 And Perseus and she whom his prowess did save
 When condemned for <span data-tippy="another’s" class="green">her mother’s</span> vain pride to the grave;
-For Mercury voted the Charioteer
+For Mercury voted the charioteer
 The Lion and Bootes, for Mars did appear
-For Cyllenius the Crown, for Mars Hercules rose
+For Cyllenius the crown, for Mars Hercules rose
-Nor his plea did the Lyre of <span data-tippy="the Muses" class="green">Apollo</span> oppose,
+Nor his plea did the lyre of <span data-tippy="the Muses" class="green">Apollo</span> oppose,
 And next Cygnus her wishes began to disclose
 ’Tis my pleasing employment from Lethe’s black stream
-To rescue each Poet, or Orator’s name,”
+To rescue each poet, or orator’s name,”

-“And on tablets engraved to consign them to Fame
+“And on tablets engraved to consign them to fame
-And oft have I view’d on these Tablets exprest
+And oft have I view’d on these tablets expressed
 Names beloved by the Muses, and dear to the Chest
 Which preserv’d from oblivion shall ever remain
-And Envy, and Time, will attack them in vain!
+And envy, and time, will attack them in vain!
-In their Poems I found if Mars did not inspire
+In their poems I found if Mars did not inspire
 At least that he lent them additional fire,
 And therefore for this I esteem it were best
-That beneath his protection, their Labours should rest.”
+That beneath his protection, their labours should rest.”

 E-N-R